-“Every stitch carries a story — between Japan and Oregon, past and present, teacher and student.”
+“Every stitch carries a story outside of me — between Japan and Oregon, past and present, teacher and student.”

 Parallel Threads is a space where sashiko is shared with respect, care, and connection.
 Rooted in Japan and reaching across the Pacific Northwest, it is both a practice and a philosophy — one that honors history, resilience, and the beauty of stitches repeated by hand.